Earth Day: Earth Day 2016

 The theme for Earth Day 2016 was Trees for Earth.
-India, the Caribbean, Vietnam, and Morocco made substantial government commitments.
-The Black Lives Matter organization, which was created in 2013, also engaged with EarthDay.org in community panels.
-Close to 700 million community members, organizations, and school children took part in Earth Day 2016.
-Over 36 million trees were planted in India.
-"Earth Day Network" (now EarthDay.org) was accepted as an entry on Baidu Baike, a major online cyclopedia in China.

-Hundreds of mayors across the world participated in Earth Day 2016 primarily focused on urban planning and reforestation.

 Signing of the Paris Agreement at the UN

 It was no accident that the United Nations selected Earth Day to sign the most significant climate accord in the history of the climate movement.
 On Earth Day 2016, world leaders from 175 nations broke a record by doing exactly that.

 Earth Day 2017

 For Earth Day 2017, Earth Day Network launched the goal of global environmental and climate literacy by 2020.
 EDN envisioned a world that is fluent in the concepts of climate change and aware of its unprecedented threat to our planet.
 Environmental and climate literacy is the engine not only for creating green voters and advancing environmental and climate laws and policies but also for accelerating green technologies and jobs.

 To that end, the 2017 Earth Day theme is environmental and climate education.
 EDN knows that education is the foundation for progress.
 Before we can solve the dire environmental threats facing us in the 21st century, we must build a global citizenry knowledgeable in environmental science and fluent in local and global ecological issues.
 A world with a more educated populace internalizes values – such as environmental protection – and is empowered to act in defense of these values.

 To support this Earth Day theme, EDN promoted teach-ins as an activity to educate communities on global environmental issues and how global environmental issues impact local communities.
 EDN teach-ins strove to empower attendees with real, tangible actions they could take for the environment.

 EDN developed an extensive global outreach strategy to promote Earth Day and assist organizations with producing a variety of actions, including teach-ins, in their own communities.
 Staff sent thousands of emails and made hundreds of phone calls and revamped the organization's social media.
 Additionally, EDN created five teach-in toolkits, with accompanying translations in four languages, to help constituencies organize and mobilize their communities.

 Finally, EDN hosted the flagship March for Science march, rally, and teach-ins on Earth Day on the Washington Monument Grounds in Washington D.C.
 This event rallied and empowered attendees to support science and evidence-based policy.
 Approximately 100,000 people attended.